-A Decade with Premier Mark Rutte Posted by Karoly Molina on Oct 14, 2020 in Politics
+A Decade with Premier Mark Rutte Posted by Karoly Molina on Oct 14, 2020 in Uncategorized

 This month marks the 10th anniversary of Prime Minister Mark Rutte as the head of the Dutch government.
 The 10 years have been marked by a world-wide financial crisis and its aftermath, the shooting of flight MH17 in Ukraine, the refugee crisis, Brexit and the COVID-19 pandemic.
 In this post, I want to point out a few highlights and lowlights of our very own Minister President Mark Rutte.